ethereum/EIPs/EIPS/eip-1.md

 <!-- -->

--   Send email back to the EIP author with next step.
+-   Send a message back to the EIP author with next step.

 Many EIPs are written and maintained by developers with write access to the Ethereum codebase.
 The EIP editors monitor EIP changes, and correct any structure, grammar, spelling, or markup mistakes we see.

 The editors don\'t pass judgment on EIPs.
 We merely do the administrative & editorial part.
-Except for times like this, there\'s relatively low volume.

 History
 -------

 This document was derived heavily from [Bitcoin\'s BIP-0001] written by Amir Taaki which in turn was derived from [Python\'s PEP-0001].
 In many places text was simply copied and modified.
 Although the PEP-0001 text was written by Barry Warsaw, Jeremy Hylton, and David Goodger, they are not responsible for its use in the Ethereum Improvement Process, and should not be bothered with technical questions specific to Ethereum or the EIP.
 Please direct all comments to the EIP editors.

 December 7, 2016: EIP 1 has been improved and will be placed as a PR.
-Hudson Jameson is now the EIP editor.
+February XX, 2016: EIP 1 has added editors, made draft improvements to process, and has merged with Master stream.

   [EIP5]: https://github.com/ethereum/EIPs/blob/master/EIPS/eip-5.md
   [EIP101]: https://github.com/ethereum/EIPs/issues/28